-Role of marketing intermediaries in the marketing process are to help promote and distribute a company’s products or services.
+Role of marketing intermediaries in creating an effective marketing process is to help promote and distribute a company’s products or services.
 They can be either direct or indirect, and they can perform a variety of functions, including manufacturing, warehousing, transport, financing, and risk bearing.
-Marketing intermediaries play an important role in the marketing process by linking producers with customers and facilitating the flow of goods and services from point of origin to point of consumption.
+Marketing intermediaries link producers with customers and facilitate the flow of goods and services from point of origin to point of consumption.

 - Direct marketing intermediaries are involved in the direct sale of goods or services to consumers, on the other hand indirect marketing intermediaries provide support services to producers or other marketing intermediaries.
 Direct marketing intermediaries include for instance retailers, wholesalers, and agents/brokers.
 Retailers are businesses that sell products or services to consumers for personal, family, or household use.
 Wholesalers are businesses that sell products or services to other businesses.
 Finally, agents/brokers are businesses that represent buyers or sellers in the exchange of goods and services.